Evolution of a twisted electron wave packet perturbed by an inhomogeneous electric field: Introduction

 Despite the advances in generating and manipulating twisted electron states, a gap remains in understanding how external perturbations that violate the cylindrical symmetry affect the stability of such beams.
 In this paper, we analyze an electron LG wave packet with nonzero OAM that interacts with a static inhomogeneous electric field.
-As a specific examples, we consider a fully-localized external field described by a delta-function and an electric field oriented along the transverse $x$ axis.
+As a specific examples, we consider a fully-localized external field described by an off-axis (with respect to $z$) delta-function and an electric field oriented along the transverse $x$ axis \AK{(the latter setup is illustrated in Fig.~\ref{fig:scheme})}.
 These configurations intentionally break the rotational symmetry about the initial beam axis $z$ and thus provide a simple models for examining how external perturbations affect the stability of vortex electrons.
 More specifically, we investigate the time evolution of the electron density, focusing on cross-sectional profiles of the wave packet.
 By employing a perturbative approach, we derive the first-order corrections to the wave function and evaluate how the probability density profile deforms under the influence of the external potential.
 Our results uncover notable OAM mixing and splitting of the central minimum in the electron density distribution, illustrating the importance of small external perturbations.
 These findings advance our fundamental understanding of structured beams and set the stage for future experimental and theoretical studies aimed at controlling and exploiting vortex electrons in real applications.

 The paper is organized as follows.
 In Sec.~\ref{sec:setup}, we introduce the basic setup and describe the system under consideration.
 In Sec.~\ref{sec:PT}, we outline the theoretical method and develop a perturbative framework used to analyze the interaction of a twisted wave packet with an external electric field.
 Next, in Sec.~\ref{sec:results}, we present and discuss our numerical results, highlighting the key effects of the inhomogeneous electric field.
 Finally, in Sec.~\ref{sec:conclusion}, we provide a conclusion.